Netropolitan/ai-tools-ahk/README.md

-# Set Up AI Tools with OpenAI 4o-mini API Integration
+# Set Up AI Tools with OpenAI 4.1 Nano API Integration

 [Watch the video tutorial on YouTube](https://youtu.be/NACVNdC6Fnk?si=hitIs3WeqD8K1adV&t=1)

+## Updates
+*17/04/25*
+- Use the OpenAI 4.1 Nano Model.
+- Give the user the choice between US or UK English corrections.
+- Legalese language translator and converter added to options.

 ### Table of Contents